aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 1. Choose **Lifecycle configurations** under the section **Notebook** on the left panel.
     ![Lifecycle configurations](images/lifecycle_configuration.png)

-1. Choose **Create configuration** to open the create dialo.
+1. Choose **Create configuration** to open the create dialog.

-1. Type the name `workshop-notebook-lifecycle-config` in the `Name` field.
+1. Type the name `smworkshop-notebook-lifecycle-config` in the `Name` field.

 1. In the tab **Start notebook**, type or copy-paste the `Start Notebook` script from above.
 (This is required to run docker service, neccessary only if you are following the low level approach for model training and hosting).
     ![Start notebook script](images/lifecycle_configuration-start-notebook.png)